-Tanium™ Core Platform 7.1 introduces new methods to support fine-grained role-based access control (RBAC).
+Tanium™ Core Platform 7.1 and later support new methods to support fine-grained role-based access control (RBAC).
 You can use the RBAC features to manage what Tanium™ Console users can see and do with the Tanium platform.

 - Do you want to keep the types of user roles like the system user roles in 7.0 (Question Author, Sensor Author, and so on) or make changes given the more granular options?